smile-io/ember-polaris/docs/icon.md

 ### Rendering custom icons

 By default, `PolarisIcon` will render SVG's passed directly as strings to `@source` as external images.
-If you want to render custom icons similarly as main Polaris icons are rendered, you can configure `ember-svg-jar` in your app instead.
+If you want to render custom icons in the same way that the built-in Polaris icons are rendered, you can configure `ember-svg-jar` in your app instead.

 ```javascript
 // ember-cli-build.js